-Chrissy Metz's Role in 'Sierra Burgess Is A Loser' Tackles Internalized Fatphobia In A Powerful Way
+Netflix's 'Sierra Burgess Is A Loser' Tackles Internalized Fatphobia In Such A Powerful Way

 Netflix’s newest YA rom-com Sierra Burgess Is a Loser features This Is Us star Chrissy Metz in a vastly different role than Kate Pearson.
 In the film, streaming on the site as of Sept.
 7, the actor plays the popular girl Veronica’s mom, a woman who cares more about turning her twins into pageant queens rather than being there for her eldest daughter.
 But one thing that stands out the most about Metz' supporting role in the film is how the character represents a little-discussed, harmful side to internalized fatphobia.